 Let Bannon and Trump talk.
-We'll report.
+We’ll report.

 No argument here that the Trump Administration’s portrayal of the press as a hate object is ominous; another democratic norm in tatters.
 And put aside, for a moment, the political calculation that no doubt goes into such diatribes.
 The CJR Truth-O-Matic2000 finds Bannon’s second statement half-true.

 With a Republican-led Congress showing few early signs that it will act as a check on Trump, the need for the media to make noise about executive power is all the more urgent.
-Journalists should embrace that muckraking role, while ignoring thinly veiled attempts, like Bannon’s, to draw them into partisan warfare.
+Journalists should embrace that muckraking role, while ignoring thinly veiled attempts, like Bannon’s, to draw it into partisan warfare.
 The mainstream press abdicated this adversarial duty during the Obama Administration, with its center-left technocratic agenda and the former president’s emotional stability and sense of decency.
 Trump, a shock to the system in all regards, provides as good an opportunity as any to recalibrate.

 It will be a difficult slog in Washington’s hyperpolarized political swamp.
 It will elicit calls of hypocrisy—some of them fair—in the wake of Obama.
 And Trump will surely attempt to capitalize on that distrust by laying his own political traps.
 Step one for journalists will be to pay less attention to the Trump Administration’s attacks, whatever effect they may have in the eyes of the public, and more attention to their journalism.